Georgia White

 White formed an all-female band in the 1940s.
 She also performed with Bumble Bee Slim and Gassy Slaps.
 She joined Big Bill Broonzy's Laughing Trio in 1949 as pianist.
 "She was very easy to get along with," said Broonzy, "real friendly."
 She was a club singer in the 1950s, finally performing in 1959 in Chicago.
 She then resumed performing on weekends at the Blue Pub, a bar on Irving Park Road near the Kennedy Expressway, where she quickly won a loyal following.
 She sang many of her famous songs, including "Maybe I'm Wrong Again," a ballad from an early Bing Crosby movie.

 One of her songs, "Alley Boogie" (recorded in 1937), was used as the theme music for the British romantic comedy drama series, Love Soup.

 White's version of "Hot Nuts" was featured in the 2022 film, Jackass Forever.

+White died in 1980, in the United States.